ExpediaGroup/waggle-dance/README.md

 | `READ_AND_WRITE_AND_CREATE`                           | Reads are allowed, writes are allowed on all databases, creating new databases is allowed. |
 | `READ_AND_WRITE_AND_CREATE_ON_DATABASE_WHITELIST`     | Reads are allowed, writes are allowed on database names listed in the `primary-meta-store.writable-database-white-list` property, creating new databases is allowed and they are added to the white-list automatically. |
 | `READ_AND_WRITE_ON_DATABASE_WHITELIST`                | Reads are allowed, writes are allowed on database names listed in the `primary-meta-store.writable-database-white-list` property, creating new databases is not allowed. |

+There are a number of write operations in the metastore whose requests do not contain database/table name context, and so cannot be routed to federated metastore instances configured with a writeable access control level.

+These include:
+* Create database
+* Function handling: create/delete/get functions
+* Type handling: create/delete/get types (although I can't see how these are surfaced in Hive)
+* Keys foreign/primary
+* Locks
+* Transactions / compact
+* Security management: roles, prinicpals, grant/revoke
+* Delegation tokens
+* Notifications
+* Config management
+* File metadata / cache

+We believe that this is not an issue for general operation, but may be a problem if you are wanting to use certain specific Hive features.
+At this time these features cannot be supported in a writable federation model.

 #### Federation configuration storage